-- 1. As soon as possible after the deadline for the submission of the initial or annual declarations specified in paragraph 1 of section D, subsection I, of this Article has passed, the Director-General shall issue a written request to States Parties which have not submitted all their declarations, as required in section D, subsection I, of this Article, to submit the required declarations and/or a written explanation of why the submission of the declarations is delayed.
-Such declarations and/or explanation shall be submitted as soon as possible after receipt of the request. - 2.
-On receipt of such an explanation, the Director-General may offer to provide assistance in the preparation of declarations in accordance with Article VII. - 3.
-The Director-General shall provide a report to each regular session of the Conference of the States Parties and , as appropriate, to sessions of the Executive Council on the status of the implementation of the declaration obligations set out in section D, subsection I, of this Article.
-The Director-General shall include in this report information relating to paragraphs 1 and 2 above. - 4.
-Notwithstanding the action taken by the Technical Secretariat specified in paragraphs 1 to 3 above, if any State Party has not submitted its initial or annual declarations by the expiry of the 6 month period following the relevant deadline for submission established under paragraph 1 of section D, subsection I, of this Article, the Executive Council shall consider any explanations provided by the State Party and, if not satisfied, may decide whether to apply one or more of the following measures until the Director-General confirms receipt of the declarations concerned: - (a) The State Party shall have no vote in the Conference of the States Parties; - (b) The State Party shall not be eligible for election as a member of the Executive Council or, if already a member of the Executive Council, shall be suspended from membership; - (c) The State Party may not invoke the declaration clarification procedure, as provided for in section D, subsection II, of this Article, or a facility investigation; - (d) The State Party may not request from the Technical Secretariat technical assistance under Article VII other than assistance in the preparation of declarations including the establishment and functioning of the National Authority; - (e) The State Party may not have access to the declarations of other States Parties; - (f) The State Party may not invoke those provisions on consultation, clarification and cooperation as provided for in section E of this Article which directly involve the Organization.
+1. As soon as possible after the deadline for the submission of the initial or annual declarations specified in paragraph 2 of section D, subsection I, of this Article has passed, the Director-General shall issue a written request to States Parties which have not submitted all their declarations, as required in section D, subsection I, of this Article, to submit the required declarations and/or a written explanation of why the submission of the declarations is delayed.
+Such declarations and/or explanation shall be submitted as soon as possible after receipt of the request.

+2. On receipt of such an explanation, the Director-General may offer to provide assistance in the preparation of declarations in accordance with Article III, section D, subsection II and Article VII.

+3. The Director-General shall provide a report to each regular session of the Conference of the States Parties, to each regular session of the Executive Council and to any special session, as appropriate, of the Executive Session on the status of the implementation of the declaration obligations set out in section D, subsection I, of this Article.
+The Director-General shall include in this report information relating to paragraphs 1 and 2 above.

+4. Notwithstanding the action taken by the Director-General specified in paragraphs 1 to 3 above, if any State Party has not submitted its initial declarations by the expiry of a one year period, or its annual declarations by the expiry of a six month period, following the relevant deadline for submission established under paragraph 2 of section D, subsection I, of this Article, the State Party may not have access to the declarations of other States Parties.
+The Executive Council shall consider any explanations provided by the State Party and, if not satisfied, may decide whether to apply one or more of the following measures until the Director-General confirms receipt of the declarations concerned:

+(a) The State Party may not invoke the declaration clarification procedure, as provided for in section D, subsection II, of this Article, or a facility investigation;

+(b) The State Party may not request from the Technical Secretariat technical assistance under Article VII other than assistance in the preparation of declarations including the establishment and functioning of the National Authority;

+(c) The State Party may not invoke those provisions on consultation, clarification and cooperation as provided for in section E of this Article which directly involve the Organization.

-The Executive Council shall consider the operation of these provisions.
-The Executive Council may decide in light of the explanations submitted by the State Party concerned to suspend the operation of any of the measures in this paragraph and specify a prescribed time frame for remedial action.
-The Executive Council shall keep the matter under review.
+5. At any time the Executive Council may decide in light of the explanations submitted by the State Party concerned to suspend the operation of any of the measures in paragraph 4 and specify a prescribed time frame for remedial action.
+The Executive Council shall keep the operation of these provisions under review.